-First of all, it is fair to say, agreeing with all the people I interviewed, that Simulmondo was a once in a lifetime chance: a software house full of young talents, well-organised, with important publishing deals.
+First of all, it is fair to say, agreeing with all the people I interviewed, that Simulmondo was a once in a lifetime chance: a software house full of young talents, well-organized, with important publishing deals.
 It was easy to foresee Simulmondo’s future as one of the most important companies in Italy in the world of videogame development.

 Unfortunately, this never came to pass.

 Despite Carlà’s good intentions and brilliant ideas, he seemed to fall in love with an idea that, while making sense from a business viewpoint, wasn’t sustainable in the long run.
-That very same idea that ended up alienating many talents from the company.
+That very same idea ended up alienating many talents from the company.

 Instead of listening to people that had proved trustworthy like Venturi and Cangini, he decided to stick to his guns, slowly bringing down the company around him.
 The same company that, basically alone, kickstarted the Italian videogame industry, ended up giving it a mortal blow, one that it took years for the industry to recover from.
 A narrative that isn’t altogether removed from what happened in Olivetti.

 Simulmondo was Carlà and Venturi’s greatest dream: it should have become “The Word” synonymous with videogames in the country, the new face of Italian entertainment.
-Instead, it ended up as little more than a footnote in the global tapestry of the history of videogames.
+Instead, it ended up as little more than a footnote in the global tapestry of the history of video games.

 There is a silver lining though.

 Many of the company’s former employees managed to find a bigger degree of success in other ventures, from Artematica to Venturi’s own IV Productions, along with Lightshock software and Trecision.
-Despite a slow and sad ending, Simulmondo proved that making videogames and profiting was possible.
+Despite a slow and sad ending, Simulmondo proved that making video games and profiting was possible.